weicaivi/AI-web3-expense-tracker/TESTING.md

 ### Issue: "IPFS upload failed"
 **Solution**:
-- Check WEB3_STORAGE_TOKEN is valid
+- Check PINATA_JWT is valid and not expired
+- Verify you have sufficient Pinata free tier limits
 - Check internet connection
+- Look at browser console for detailed error messages
 - Try again (may be temporary network issue)

 ### Issue: Wallet won't connect